mattsse/chromiumoxide/README.md

    // create a new browser page and navigate to the url
     let page = browser.new_page("https://en.wikipedia.org").await?;

-   // type into the search field and hit `Enter`,
+   // find the search bar type into the search field and hit `Enter`,
-   // this triggers a navigation to the search result page page.find_element("input#searchInput")
+   // this triggers a new navigation to the search result page page.find_element("input#searchInput")
            .await?
            .click()